California Mold Law

 Why an Independent Inspector Matters When a Dispute Is Involved

-A mold inspection report is only as credible as the inspector's independence.
-A company that earns revenue from remediation has a financial incentive to find more mold — and opposing parties in landlord-tenant litigation will raise that conflict of interest at every opportunity.
-It comes up in almost every contested case: “Did you profit from remediating this property?” is one of the first questions any defense attorney asks.
-If the answer is yes — or even “we referred them to someone” — the report loses credibility before the merits are even addressed.
+A company that earns revenue from remediation has a financial incentive to find more mold — and opposing parties in landlord-tenant litigation will raise that conflict at every opportunity.
+It comes up in almost every contested case:

-Fast Mold Testing does not perform remediation.
 We have no contract relationship with remediation contractors and receive no referral compensation.
 Our test results reflect what the AIHA-accredited lab found — nothing more, nothing less.

 Frequently Asked